xiabee/Prometheus-Security-Test/docs/storage.md

 For details on configuring remote storage integrations in Prometheus, see the [remote write](configuration/configuration.md#remote_write) and [remote read](configuration/configuration.md#remote_read) sections of the Prometheus configuration documentation.

-The built-in remote write receiver can be enabled by setting the `--web.enable-remote-write-receiver` command line flag.
+The built-in remote write receiver can be enabled by setting the `--enable-feature=remote-write-receiver` command line flag.
 When enabled, the remote write receiver endpoint is `/api/v1/write`.

 For details on the request and response messages, see the [remote storage protocol buffer definitions](https://github.com/prometheus/prometheus/blob/main/prompb/remote.proto).